linux-system-roles/vpn/README.md

 The role uses `openssl` to generate PSKs.
 It requires this to be installed on the controller node.
 The default value is `true`.
 If you have pre-generated your PSKs, or you are not using PSKs, then set `vpn_ensure_openssl: false`.
+You can also define the PSKs using the `shared_key_content` variable in a host in any given tunnel.

 ### vpn_connections

 `vpn_connections` is a list of connections.
 Each connection is either:

 * A list of hosts specified by `hosts`.
 In this host-to-host use case, the role creates tunnels between each pair of hosts.
 At least one tunnel must be defined in this list.
+If a single tunnel is required, you only need to specify the remote side.

 * A mesh configuration consisting of one or more subnets and profiles.
 In this mesh use case, the role deploys an opportunistic mesh configuration using the `policy`/`cidr` pairs that you define in the `policies`.

 ## Connection-specific variables

 In addition to the global variables, you may provide a number of other variables that will be applied to the configuration for each tunnel.
+**NOTE** All time fields (for example `ikelifetime` and others) accept the time as a number + unit e.g. `13h` for 13 hours, `10s` for 10 seconds.

 | Parameter                                 | Description                                                                           | Type        | Required | Default                 | Libreswan Equivalent    |
 |-------------------------------------------|---------------------------------------------------------------------------------------|:-----------:|:--------:|-------------------------|:-----------------------:|